JosephPoncini/myadviceproject/README.md

 // Made a styled web-app that generates advice

-// Peer Review By:
+// Peer Review By: Brandon 3/1/2024 @3:49pm

-// Peer Review:
+// Peer Review: The website is fully responsive and functions like it is supposed to.
+A small nitpick is when you hover over the dice button the cursor doesn't change.
+Other than that good job!